 You have to subscribe to a website and they send to you letters, advertisement, newspapers etc. Every single of them have a code which you have to register on the website with date of arrival and condition of the mail.

 If they discover irregularities they contact the responsible persons at the postal service and help to clear the issues.
-When I and some neighbours took part some years ago it worked (I guess I have to do it again ).
+When I and some neighbours took part some years ago it worked (I guess I have to do it again :smirk:).